jinkang-0/MarkdownFromTex/README.md

-## CS 70 HW Converter
+## Markdown From Tex

-A short Python script I wrote to convert the .tex homework files into workable markdown files (primarily for Obsidian view).
+A short Python script I wrote to convert the .tex homework files in CS 70 into workable markdown files (primarily for Obsidian view).

 Not perfect, but gets the job done.
 May update to make it compatible with other tex commands when they show up on the homework.